 There are pros and cons to both dialysis and kidney transplants.

 A kidney transplant can free you from a long-term dependence on a dialysis machine and the strict schedule that goes with it.
 This can allow you to live a more active life.
-However, kidney transplants aren’t suitable for everyone.
-This includes people with active infections and those who are severely overweight.

 A kidney transplant may be an option if your kidneys have stopped working entirely.
 This condition is called end-stage renal disease (ESRD) or end-stage kidney disease (ESKD).
 If you reach this point, your doctor is likely to recommend dialysis.